rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 - Each element has priority
 - Element with higher priority always selected/removed/dequeued before element with lower cost
-- *Queue is stable: if two or more elements have the same priority, FIFO**
+- **Queue is stable: if two or more elements have the same priority, FIFO**
   - Does not affect the correctness of the algorithm, but makes it deterministic
 - Python has `heapq`
   - Won't automatically be stable

 ## Pruning

-Two problems: cycles - an infinite search tree, and when expanding multiple paths leads to the same node
+Two problems: cycles - an infinite search tree, and when expanding multiple paths leads to the same node.

-We need memory - the frontier should keep track of which nodes have been expanded/closed
+We need memory - the frontier should keep track of which nodes have been expanded/closed.

 - Expansion happens when the frontier is removed from the path and you add new elements to it
 - Store the expanded nodes as a set